-Hovering over an item with the mouse shows a tool tip (a short definition in black on yellow background).
+Hovering the mouse over an item shows a tool tip (a short definition in black on yellow background).

 The Symbols section of the Master Palette is a large repository of hundreds of musical symbols in addition to those found in the default palettes.
 You can open it from the Master Palette, or directly from the score by using the shortcut Z.

 The symbols are listed under their respective musical font types: use the font menu on the bottom right of the box to specify Emmentaler, Gonville or Bravura.
 You can search for a particular symbol by entering a keyword in the search box.